 Only to hear us reject them or sigh with an unspoken, “No. Sorry.
 You originally said you didn't want that.”

-3 reasons scope creep is awesome
+3 Reasons scope creep is an opportunity

 When you understand scope creep as simply a way for a customer to express new wants and desires, and recognize you're in the service business, you can look at it as simply a request for more work.
 And more work doesn't all have to be free – if you've managed the dynamic well enough, early enough.

-That's reason number one – scope creep means more work, which means more money.
+First – scope creep means more work, which means more money.

 In a restaurant (even fancy ones), you can see what things cost, even when you don't order them.
 Then, later, when you ask for things from the menu, you expect to pay.
 When I write proposals, I not only note what's included.
 I also note what's not explicitly included (with prices) in case they want to add it (now or later).
 It's an easy way to manage expectations.

-Reason number two is that scope creep can help you create partners.
+Second – scope creep can help you create partners.

 Customers are customers.
 They make requests and orders and pay for them.
 That's what makes them customers.
 Partners, on the other hand, have a longer-term perspective where they collaborate on things.
 When you cut people off and limit what you can deliver, you're a vendor and they're a customer.